Any tips for me in regard to using a Noise Suppressor Pedal? May get a Boss NS-2 or a Boss NS-1X

 I been using a Boss NS-2 for awhile and it's been working great.
 I don't like the more muffled sound of flatwound strings and like the clearer more defined sound of pure nickel.
 Some types of playing have quiet passages with a lot of chord changes in a short period of time.
 With nickel strings sometimes that can mean string/finger squeak.
 So I sometimes use a noise suppressor/gate like the NS2 which gets rid of the squeak.

 Also I use guitars with P90s a lot.
 P90 pickups are usually quiet with mild to medium gain, at least the places I play with cleaner power.
 However once you start to get into distortion, P90s can get noisy with 60 cycle hum (US and Canada), 50 cycle in Europe and some other countries.
 Anyways for those situations a EHX Hum Debugger works very well.
-It suppresses noise in only the narrow 50-60 Hz range and leaves the other frequencies unaffected.
+It suppresses noise in only the narrow 50-60 Hz range (and it's multiples/overtones) and leaves the other frequencies unaffected.

 FullSizeR(5).jpg